House where four University of Idaho students were killed will be demolished

 The off-campus residence where four University of Idaho students were found dead in November will be demolished, the school said Friday.

-The owner of the three-story King Street House where the bodies of Xana Kernodle, Ethan Chapin, Madison Mogen and Kaylee Goncalves were found was offered to the university.
+The owner of the three-story King Street House where the bodies of Xana Kernodle, Ethan Chapin, Madison Mogen and Kaylee Goncalves were found offered it to the university.

 The offer was accepted by the university.
 The school decided to get rid of the structure, which is located blocks away from campus, University President Scott Green said in a statement.